abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.rst

 Exercises
 ============

-1. If you have a windows machine, compile the OpenCV from source.
+1. If you have a windows machine, compile the OpenCV from the source.
 Do all kinds of hacks.
-If you meet any problem, visit OpenCV forum and explain your problem.
+If you meet any problem, visit the OpenCV forum and explain your problem.